luisdiazhr/Navigation/report.md

-# Report

-This is the report

-## Deep Q-Network in Navigation
+# Deep Q-Network in Navigation

 In this project, the DQN algorithm is used to solve the environment.
 This algorithm uses a neural network to map the state to a action-value function.
 The